waveform80/picamera/docs/recipes2.rst

     \end{equation}

-The first 14336 bytes of the data (128*112) will be Y values, the next 3584 bytes (128*112/4) will be U values, and the final 3584 bytes will be the V values.
+The first 14336 bytes of the data (128*112) will be Y values, the next 3584 bytes (:math:`128 \times 112 \div 4`) will be U values, and the final 3584 bytes will be the V values.

 The following code demonstrates capturing YUV image data, loading the data into a set of `numpy`_ arrays, and converting the data to RGB format in an efficient